Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/scene-events.md

 :::

 ### When is it "OK" to Subscribe?
 Possibly the more important aspect of scene event notifications is knowing when/where to subscribe.
 The recommended time to subscribe is immediately upon starting your `NetworkManager` as a client, server, or host.
 This will avoid problematic scenarios like trying to subscribe to the `SceneEventType.Synchronize` event within an overridden `NetworkBehaviour.OnNetworkSpawn` method of your `NetworkBehaviour` derived child class.
 The reason that is "problematic" is that the `NetworkObject` has to be spawned before you can subscribe to and receive events of type `SceneEventType.Synchronize` because that will occur before anything is spawned.
-Additionally, you would only receive notifications of any scenes loaded after the scene that contains the `NetworkObject` (or the object that spawns it) is loaded.
+Additionally, you would only receive notifications of any scenes loaded after the scene that has the `NetworkObject` (or the object that spawns it) is loaded.

 An example of subscribing to `NetworkSceneManager.OnSynchronize` for a client:
 ```csharp